Updated: 23 July 2014

 What is it?

-PISANG Quranic Therapy Retreat is an innovative therapy for jinn-related disorders.
-PISANG Quranic Therapy intervention will be applied on the participants during the period.
-The Quranic Therapy Retreat will deliver numerous significant advantages compared to ad hoc ruqyah.
-If you have been spending too many sessions of ad hoc ruqyah without much progress, or have just realised that various internet resources have misled you, or see yourself spiralling down with your self-treatment, then this retreat will Insha'Allah deliver the breakthrough in therapeutic benefit that will help you move forward with your life.
+Pisangtherapy Retreat is an innovative therapy for jinn-related disorders.
+Pisangtherapy intervention will be applied on the participants during the period.
+The Pisangtherapy Retreat, introduced in December 2013, will deliver numerous significant advantages compared to ad hoc ruqyah.
+If you have been spending too many sessions of ad hoc ruqyah without much progress, or have just realised that various internet resources have misled you, or see yourself spiralling down with your self-treatment, then the retreat will Insha'Allah deliver the breakthrough in therapeutic benefit that will help you move forward with your life.

 Ad hoc ruqyah involves a lot of unproductive travelling time and a lot of money spent on travelling.
 These resources (time and money) can be used efficiently by attending the retreat in order to achieve a much higher therapeutic efficacy.